YidingYu/Foo/Ubuntu16.04 GTX 1080Ti+CUDA8.0+cuDNN6+TensorFlow .md

 ```
 $ sudo ./NVIDIA-Linux-x86_64-378.13.run --no-opengl-files
 ```
-    Just continue through the installation UNTILL IT ASKS YOU "Would you like to run the nvidia-xconfig utility..."
-Hit **NO** for this step.
+    Just continue through the installation UNTILL IT ASKS YOU Would you like to run the nvidia-xconfig utility...
+Hit NO for this step.

 11. Run:
 ```